 An animated short about a teenager losing her mother to dementia, Cíor Thuathail explores how reality feels surreal to Jules Madden due to her mother’s chaotic behaviour since she was diagonosed with Alzheimer’s.
 Brought to you by Sciob Sceab in association with an Lab—the Centre for the Irish-language Arts in Dingle—Cíor Thuathail is voiced by native speakers from the Corca Dhuibhne area and animated by Gobstar Film.

-Cíor Thuathail will show at film festivals from early 2018 in both standard cinema format and a VR version.
+Cíor Thuathail will show at film festivals in 2018 in both standard cinema format and a VR version.
 Yes!
 You heard right!
 Cíor Thuathail looks set to be the first ever VR film in the Irish language!

 Intrigued?
 Read on to find out more about Cíor Thuathail plotwise.

 Her life turned topsy-turvy since her mother Máire fell sick with Alzheimer’s, Jules’ daily routine would remind you of Alice’s adventures in Wonderland.
 Certainly Jules can relate to Alice’s predicament in needing to keep a poker face when she comes across the Queen of Hearts playing croquet with a flamingo for a mallet and a hedgehog for a ball.

 Likewise it is nothing extraordinary for Jules to find the phone book in washing machine or shoes in the fridge, or pencils planted like seedlings in a pot of fresh compost.

 And like Alice walking on eggshells to avoid setting off one of the Queen of Heart’s legendary tantrums, Jules has had to school herself into not batting an eyelid at the strange things her mother does.
 Because confronting Máire with the weirdness of her own behaviour only makes her more agitated and that makes her twice as hard to deal with.